CREWBRAIN/Code-Compiler/README.md

 ## Support

-We appreciate your interest in the CREWBRAIN Code Compiler!
+We appreciate your interest in Code Compiler!
 Here are several ways you can support the project and get assistance:

 ### Sponsorship